-Information related to the Public Key Infrastructure is published on PHOENIX CONTACT websites in an area under the domain "phoenixcontact.com".
+Information related to the Public Key Infrastructure is published on PHOENIX CONTACT websites in an area under the domain "device-pki.phoenixcontact.com[LJ1]".
 A repository in a kind of a Directory Service is not offered by PHOENIX CONTACT.

 Complete links to CA certificates and CRLs can be found in the certificates.
 For this, the extensions cRLDistributionPoints and authorityInfoAccess are used.